matloff/worthycsds/README.md

 how to even get started on your programming assignment?
 Don't immediately seek your TA!!!!
 Think more and more on it.
 Let it percolate in your mind.
-Go for a long walk to mull it over.  **This is where you become a good programmer.**  If you don't go through this, you likely never do well in a coding interview, let alone the job.
+Go for a long walk to mull it over.  **This is where you become a good programmer.**  If you don't go through this, you will likely never do well in a coding interview, let alone the job.

 It also follows that if the problem statement for your assignment gives you a detailed outline of the code structure, the instructor is not doing you a favor.
-Try to take courses from professors who challenge you.
+Again, try to take courses from professors who challenge you.

 The same point holds for mathematical courses, whether in a CS, Math or Stat Department.
 Indeed, for *any* course: